 Sender has an Apple computer and you have a PC

-If the e-mail sender is using a Mac computer, and their attached files were not saved in a Windows-compatible format, you may be unable to open the attachment.
-Make sure that the sender of the e-mail knows that you are using Windows if they are sending you an attachment.
+If the e-mail sender uses a Mac computer, and their attached files were not saved in a Windows-compatible format, you may be unable to open the attachment.
+Make sure the sender of the e-mail knows you're using Windows if they are sending you an attachment.

 If you are using Microsoft Outlook and unable to open attachments, make sure an add-in is not causing the problem.
 You can disable all add-ins in Outlook by following the steps below.

 - Click the GO button next to Manage, then uncheck all the add-ins.